 - 1. The Parliamentary and Health Service Ombudsman's casework process is summarised in the Service Model.
-This guidance provides information about how our casework staff should operate in line with the Service Model. - 2.
+This guidance provides information about how our casework staff should operate in line with the Service Model and our Quality Standards and Measures. - 2.
 The Service Charter contains 18 commitments about how we will deliver our service and what people can expect when they bring a complaint to us.
 The detailed information in the Service Model and this guidance helps us to deliver our service in line with the Charter commitments. - 3.
 The intention of the guidance is to provide an additional layer of detail below the Service Model, with a particular focus on: - Requirements from the law (flagged as 'Legal requirement' in the text). - Requirements from our own policy (flagged as 'Policy requirement' in the text). - 4.
 Those requirements set the framework within which our casework staff should operate.
 The guidance is not intended to prescribe the actions or process to be followed across all casework and in all circumstances.
 Many areas of casework require discretion and judgement and depend on the specific circumstances of the case.
 Any divergence from the stated requirements in the guidance should be recorded and explained on our case management system; Dynamics 365. - 5.
 The Supervision Model specifies the tasks and supervisory tasks that are required to complete PHSO casework.
 The Supervision Model and supporting guidance detail the minimal supervision requirements of staff processing casework.
-Staff must adhere to the Supervision Model at all times. - 6.
-Please note that when the text of the guidance refers generally to 'caseworkers' this covers both 'caseworkers' and 'senior caseworkers'.
+Staff must always adhere to the Supervision Model. - 6.
+Please note that when the text of the guidance refers generally to 'caseworkers' this covers both 'caseworkers' and 'senior caseworkers' unless specified otherwise.
 The distinction between what the two types of caseworkers can do is set out in the Supervision Model and the Delegation Scheme. - 7.
-The guidance is divided into the following main sections: - Accessing our service - Can we look into your case? - Should we look into your case? - Investigation
+The guidance is divided into the following main sections: - Accessing our service - Can we look into your case? - Should we look into your case? - Detailed Investigation - 8.

-- 8. This main document is also supported by the Service Model general guidance and casework reference library.
-The general guidance covers subject-specific or cross-cutting subjects.
-The casework reference library focuses on specific subject areas within our casework where separate guidance is required. - 9.
 The guidance references key information about Dynamics 365 processes and these are highlighted between blue lines in the text.
-A manual for Dynamics 365 is available. - 10.
-The guidance is a living document and will be updated on a regular basis.
-It is owned and maintained, on behalf of Operations, by the Quality Directorate. - 11.
+A manual for Dynamics 365 is available.

+- 9. The guidance is a living document and will be updated on a regular basis.
+It is owned and maintained, on behalf of Operations, by the Quality Directorate. - 10.
 If you have any feedback or questions about the guidance or related issues then please email: ++Improvement@ombudsman.org.uk